 In 1998, during the planning and design process of the resettlement of Datong, many officials and experts conducted study tours to Qingdao City, Dalian City and Maoji City to learn from their experiences.
 Lessons learned from these study tours convinced the leaders of Datong to adopt an organic and comprehensive approach to resettlement, to small town development and to pay particular attention to the issues of rationale land use, ecological design and environmental sanitation and health.
 After several years of hard work, our town is showing a new look with quality living conditions for residents and a diversified economy.
 It has won several awards for ecological development, land use planning and local economic development.
 Since winning these awards, the town’s leadership has been actively engaged in receiving study tours from other towns and villages including more than 20 districts from Shanghai and Nantong.
 We believe that the principles of participatory planning are widely applicable in similar circumstances of small towns seeking to improve their economic development, living conditions and environment.

+The vicious cycle of poverty that often characterizes rural settlements can be broken.
+In the case of Datong, the principle cause of poverty and of economic stagnation resided in vulnerability to floods and the loss of economic opportunity and property.
+Farmers spent a disproportionate amount of their time and resources in combating the effects of floods, rather than pursuing new economic opportunities.
+Similarly, the local government resigned itself to a poor state of infrastructure and services.
+Breaking this cycle required a new vision and a radical departure from the past.
+The residents of Datong decided that the key to improving their livelihoods was to relocate their homes and to build an “urbanized” rural town replete with electricity, water, telecommunications, gas and sanitation.
 Once the decision was made to relocate the town, committed leadership and participatory planning provided the impetus for mobilizing resources and implementing the project.
 Participatory planning provided the citizens of Datong with a sense of ownership and responsibility.
 Despite being poor in comparison with people living in cities, the citizens of Datong provided over two-thirds of the financing for the project with one-third coming from provincial and central government grants.
 Committed leadership at the city and provincial level allowed for rapid and smooth implementation of the project, to contain costs while ensuring quality control.
 Their role was one of empowerment and capacity building to help the residents of Datong to better understand the technical aspects of building new infrastructure and to make better-informed choices.